 "IT IS EXCITING TO ENVISION HOW TECHNOLOGY WILL TRANSFORM OUR WORK, SHIFTING RESOURCES TO ANALYTICS AND CLIENT SERVICE."

-Jonathan Beerman, Senior Vice President, Chief Officer Technical Accounting & Administration one of the top four reinsurers in Life & Health worldwide
+Jonathan Beerman, Senior Vice President, Chief Officer Technical Accounting & Administration

-€9.2 billion

-2020 Life Gross Written Premiums
+£9.2 billion 2020 Life Gross Written Premiums

 "A PANDEMIC OF THE SCALE OF COVID-19 IS THE ULTIMATE TEST FOR A LIFE REINSURANCE BUSINESS."
 Paolo De Martin